-Annie draws her inspiration from the coastal landscape where she lives in Mystic, Connecticut and on her travels and residencies to places like Acadia National Park in Maine, Cape Cod, The French West Indies and Europe.
+The artist draws inspiration from coastal landscapes of the New England region and from her travels and residencies to places like Acadia National Park in Maine, Cape Cod, The French West Indies and Europe.
+Annie now resides in Westerly, Rhode Island.

 Her work explores the ever present, all consuming beautiful and sometimes dark nature of the coastal landscape as a metaphor for the mercurial nature of our human experience.
 Annie brings this experience into the studio interpreting the smells, sounds, feelings, energy, movement, and emotion.
 The process is fluid, moving between freedom and control, accident and intention, pushing and pulling paint to translate her visual and emotional experiences of a subject in motion.